timothyhalley/skicyclerun.com/src/content/blog/notes/project-guide.md

   - skicyclerun
   - tech
   - development
-description:
-  Help to properly add/update and manage a blog post.
+description: Help to properly add/update and manage a blog post.
 author: Halo Cyclone
+cover: "ProjectGuide.png"
 ---

 This is a guide to configure the site and working with its project stack.